 Our company is a mortgage company, so we fund home loans for a variety of purposes across the nation.

 When I first came on, it started instantaneously with Caspio.

-The first thing that I needed to do was build a database.
+The first thing that I needed to do was build an online database.
 The primary purpose of my job was maintaining all our personnel information and making sure people had transparency into that.

 Some of the challenges that we faced as a company are very similar to what other companies face.

 We have data everywhere.
 We are part of the larger parent financial company.
 Their interests are spread across the board.
 We’re a mortgage company, but there’s also a life insurance company, a mortuary company, a memorial company, a real estate company.
 It doesn’t make sense for them to be able to customize things for what mortgage needed.